Keira Walsh: 2017–19: Senior debut and minor tournaments

+2019–22: World Cup 2019, struggles and cementing role

-In May 2019, Walsh was selected as part of England's 2019 World Cup squad; her name was announced by DJ Monki as part of England's social-media facing squad announcement.
-In the opening games of the World Cup, Walsh did not play to her usual standards, but she continued to be picked to start, with Neville having faith in her game and her development; England fans, however, were heavily critical of her continued selection after the early weaker showing.
-Her performance in the semi-final against United States, which England lost, however, was seen as strong; she provided two long passes that produced Ellen White goals (one was disallowed) and sent a narrowly-saved "thunderbolt" strike at goal from 25 yards herself.
+In May 2019, Walsh was selected as part of England's 2019 World Cup squad.
+In the opening games of the World Cup, Walsh did not play to her usual standards, but she continued to be picked to start, with Neville having faith in her game and her development; England fans were heavily critical of her continued selection after the early weaker showing, but she performed well in the semi-final against the United States, which England lost.
+In it, Walsh provided two long passes that produced Ellen White goals (one was disallowed) and sent a narrowly saved powerful strike at goal from 25 yards herself; American goalkeeper Alyssa Naeher's incredible fingertip save was considered her best moment in the tournament.
 Walsh felt that the criticism of her performances was deserved, saying she lacked focus, but said this did not stop it from affecting her.
-She considered quitting football because of it, working with sports psychologists to rebuild her enjoyment of the game.
+She considered quitting football because of it, working with psychologists to rebuild her enjoyment of the game.

-Still struggling in January 2020, Walsh was encouraged by Neville and England's then-head of performance "to address her lifestyle habits" so that she could develop further and be able to focus on marginal gains.
+Still struggling in January 2020, Walsh was encouraged by Neville and England's then-head of performance Dawn Scott to "address her lifestyle habits" so that she could develop further and be able to focus on marginal gains.
 England came third in the 2020 SheBelieves Cup, held in the United States in March 2020, before returning to England and a match hiatus due to COVID-19 pandemic restrictions.
 By October 2020, Walsh felt that her mentality was starting to thrive again.
 At the time, the team were preparing for more international fixtures to return.
-England's qualification campaign for the 2023 Women's World Cup began in 2021; Walsh was one of four players to captain England during their record 20–0 defeat of Latvia that November.
+England's qualification campaign for the 2023 Women's World Cup began in 2021; Walsh missed the middle of 2021 with a calf injury, but returned to be one of four players to captain England during their record 20–0 defeat of Latvia that November.
+Having faced underwhelming competition in the qualifiers, England took on tougher competition in preparation with the 2022 Arnold Clark Cup in February 2022, which they hosted and won; they retained the trophy a year later.

+Since 2019, Walsh has been "an automatic starter for England," said by The Offside Rule to be "a name on the teamsheet that is never questioned".
+Establishing herself as dependable, she became a regular in the squad "but struggled to impose herself because England weren't built to play her style of football".
+Walsh became essential when Sarina Wiegman was appointed manager in 2021 and instilled a strong focus on passing quality.
+Under Wiegman, England's reliance on Walsh grew; sports media and personalities affirmed that her role in the England squad is one that cannot be matched or replicated by other players.